Justice and Bad Luck

 In fact it will be useful to narrow the focus further to a particular family of theories of distributive justice—namely, those involving an end-result principle of justice (Nozick 1974, 153–155).
 End-result principles entail that one can judge whether a certain distribution of goods is desirable without knowing how it came about.
-The following are well-known principles of this kind and/or theories giving a central role to them. (a) Crude egalitarianism, given which it is bad or unjust if some people are worse off than others. (b) Crude sufficientarianism, given which it is bad or unjust if some people do not have enough of whatever is the relevant currency of distributive justice (Frankfurt 1988, 134–158; see also Axelsen and Nielsen 2015; Casal 2007; Huseby 2010; Shields 2012). (c) Prioritarianism, given which we should maximize the sum of welfare that is weighted to ensure that benefits at lower levels of welfare have more weight than those at higher levels (Holtug 2010, 202–243). (d) The difference principle, given which it is unjust if the worst off are less well off than they could be.
+The following are well-known principles of this kind and/or theories giving a central role to them. (a) Crude egalitarianism, given which it is bad or unjust if some people are worse off than others. (b) Crude sufficientarianism, given which it is bad or unjust if some people do not have enough of whatever is the relevant currency of distributive justice (Frankfurt 1988, 134–158; see also Axelsen and Nielsen 2015; Casal 2007; Huseby 2010; Shields 2012, 2016). (c) Prioritarianism, given which we should maximize the sum of welfare that is weighted to ensure that benefits at lower levels of welfare have more weight than those at higher levels (Holtug 2010, 202–243; Adler and Holtug 2019). (d) The difference principle, given which it is unjust if the worst off are less well off than they could be.
 (Strictly speaking, Rawls himself says that the difference principle applies to the basic structure of society (Scheffler 2006, 102–110; compare Cohen 2000, 134–147; Cohen 2008, 116–180), so for Rawls it applies only indirectly to outcomes.
 On this understanding, the difference principle is not, in any straightforward sense, an end-state principle.
-Here we prefer to treat the difference principle as one that applies directly to outcomes.
-Many observers handle the difference principle this way, and some subscribe to such a principle on merit, regardless of whether it should be labeled “the difference principle.”
-Some writers, such as G. A. Cohen, think that Rawls ought to understand his principle in this way, in view of the principle’s rationale.)
+Here we prefer to treat the difference principle as one that applies directly to outcomes.)
 Finally, there is (e) utilitarianism, given which we should maximize the sum of welfare.

 There are two reasons for narrowing the focus in this way.
 First, some end-result principles have been defended on the basis of considerations about luck.
 Thus it is often suggested that considerations about neutralizing luck favor the difference principle over ‘historical’ principles of justice, i.e., principles defining justice in terms of the way a distribution of goods comes about.
 No such suggestion has been made on behalf of non-end-result principles.
 Take Nozick’s entitlement view.
 On this view, it may be a matter of luck what people are entitled to, and yet Nozick explicitly claims that this does not erode the relevant entitlements (Nozick 1974, 225).
 Second, many have inserted into end-result principles clauses that allow for deviations from the prescribed end-result provided that these deviations do not reflect luck.
 For instance, most contemporary egalitarians believe that an unequal distribution that is not a matter of bad luck for the worse off could be just.
 Luck plays no comparable role in historical principles.
-The important conceptual point is that, as Arneson puts it, we should distinguish the luckist element in a theory of distributive justice from the end-result favored by the theory, when setting aside luckist concerns (Arneson 2006; Lippert-Rasmussen 2018; for different views on how these two components (do not) cohere, see Miller 2015; Elford 2017).
+The important conceptual point is that, as Arneson puts it, we should distinguish the “luckist” element in a theory of distributive justice from the end-result favored by the theory, when setting aside “luckist” concerns (Arneson 2006; Lippert-Rasmussen 2018; for different views on how these two components (do not) cohere, see Miller 2015; Elford 2017).

-Generally speaking, sufficientarians do not incorporate a luckist element into their views about distributive justice (see, however, Casal 2007, 322).
-A sufficientarian theory that does so might say, e.g., that it is unjust if some people do not have enough through no fault or choice of their own (luck-sufficientarianism, we might call this view).
+Generally speaking, sufficientarians do not incorporate a “luckist” element into their views about distributive justice (see, however, Casal 2007, 322).
+A sufficientarian theory that does so might say, e.g., that it is unjust if some people do not have enough through no fault or choice of their own (“luck-sufficientarianism”, we might call this view).
 The reason sufficientarians tend not to endorse some such view is that they believe that people are entitled to a certain minimum, however they exercise their responsibility.

 Luck is also appealed to by some who believe that benefits matter more, morally speaking, the worse off those to whom the benefits accrue are.
 Thus Richard J. Arneson has defended a version of prioritarianism accommodating the “generic egalitarian intuition” that “fortunate individuals should give up resources to improve the life prospects of those whose initial conditions are unpropitious [i.e., the upshot of bad luck]” (Arneson 1999, 227).
 According to this view, “the moral value of achieving a gain (avoiding a loss) for a person” is “greater, the lower the person’s lifetime expectation of well-being prior to receipt of the benefit (avoidance of the loss)” and “greater, the larger the degree to which the person deserves this gain (loss avoidance)” (Arneson 1999, 239–240).